-- With everything that is included on the Palace on Wheels, you will be saving money taking this luxury train in India as opposed going hotel to hotel, which has to include additional transportation costs and food.
+- With everything that is included in the Palace on Wheels, you will be saving money taking this luxury train in India as opposed to going hotel to hotel, which has to include additional transportation costs and food.
 Overall the price is a fair price for the experiences you will have.
 I call this a smart luxury experience.

 Palace on Wheels Versus Maharaja Express

 Aside from the Palace on Wheels train, there are other luxury trains in India that will take you on a unique luxury adventure across the country.
 One of these trains is the Maharaja Express.
 Just like the Palace on Wheels India, the Maharaja Express is also run by the Indian Railways in association with the Rajasthan Tourism.
 So what are the differences between these two luxury trains in India?

 Launched in 1982, the Palace on Wheels is older compared to the Maharaja Express, which started its operations only in 2010.
 Most of the journeys offered by both of these luxury trains in India revolve around Rajasthan and covers most of the tourist places in North India, from Delhi to Agra.
 However, the Maharaja Express has more varieties as it covers more destinations, including Varanasi and Mumbai and offers five different trips.
 Being relatively new, the Maharaja Express is more expensive compared to the Palace on Wheels.
 The onboard facilities are more modern and are far more superior.
 In fact, the Maharaja train is equipped with a pneumatic suspension system, an innovative feature that provides a smooth and constant train ride experience, allowing passengers to have a sound sleep at night.